Skip to content

 Photography by: Christian Columbres

-An image of Fora Health’s lobby, looking toward the front door.
+A view of Fora Health’s bright and airy lobby toward the front door.

 A view of Fora Health from the back part of the lush, green courtyard, looking down at a winding path that leads to the active area of the courtyard, which features a basketball court, various seating options, and a garden.